Efficient Policy Evaluation with Offline Data Informed Behavior Policy Design: Variance Reduction in Statistics

 \section{Variance Reduction in Statistics}

 In this section, we provide the mathematical foundation for variance reduction with importance sampling ratios.
-The notations here are independent of the rest of this paper -- we use similar notations only for easy interpretation in later sections.
+The notations here are independent of the rest of this paper.
+We use similar notations only for easy interpretation in later sections.
 Consider a discrete random variable $A$ taking values from a finite space $\fA$ according to a probability mass function $\pi:\fA \to [0,1]$ and a function $q:\fA \to \R$ mapping a value in $\fA$ to a real number.
-We are interested in estimating
+We are interested in estimating $\E_{A\sim \pi}[q(A)]$.
+The ordinary Monte Carlo methods then sample $\qty{A_1, \dots, A_N}$ from $\pi$ and use the empirical average $\frac{1}{N}\sum_{i=1}^N q(A_i)$ as the estimate.
+In statistics, importance sampling is introduced as a variance reduction technique for Monte Carlo methods (\citealt{Rubinstein1981Simulation}).
+The main idea is to sample $\qty{A_i, \dots, A_N}$ from a different distribution $\mu$ and use $\frac{1}{N}\sum_{i=1}^N \rho(A_i) q(A_i)$ as the estimate, where $ \textstyle \rho(A) \doteq \frac{\pi(A)}{\mu(A)} $ is the importance sampling ratio.
+Assuming $\mu$ covers $\pi$, i.e.,